The Role of Joy in Child Development

 It is normal for kids to have occasional moments of anxiety, like when they are playing on the playground alone for the first time.
 When you notice kids experiencing extended anxiety or stress, joy can potentially lessen these anxious feelings.
 Many kids experience reduced symptoms of anxiety by laughing and enjoying positive emotions.

-2. Boosts Learning Ability
+2. Joy Boosts Learning Ability

 Ongoing stress weakens a child’s developing brain, leading to difficulties learning, erratic behavior and impaired physical and mental health.
+When children are calm and happy, they are in the optimal state of mind for taking in new information.

 Your brain communicates across different areas of neural connections.
 New connections form throughout the entirety of your life, but the neural developments made during early childhood determine a strong or weak foundation for these adult connections to thrive.
 In simpler terms, when exposed to too much stress, kids have a harder time learning and performing throughout their childhood and into adulthood.
 But, when exposed to joy, they can efficiently take in new information and develop a skill set that will help them later in life.

-3. Encourages Kids to Try New Things
+3. Joy Encourages Children to Try New Things

 Kids enter self-protection mode when they feel anxious or stressed.
 Meeting new kids on the playground or building the courage to climb the rock wall proves challenging when preoccupied with thinking of the stressful events going on in their life.
 For example, if a kid is struggling to fit in at school, that anxiety may transfer to the playground.